marcosrdac/nixcfg/README.md

 ln -s /etc/nixos /home/$USER/nixpkgs
 ```

-As a user, you can now use the installation commands from the [user install section](#user-install) to configure your space.
+As a normal user, you can now use the installation commands from the [user install section](#user-install) to configure your space.

 ## Inspiration